 Getting a certified installer to install your solar attic fan may cost you as much as $1000, but you have an option that will cost you less – you could go DIY and do the installation by yourself.
 While the cost of the fan and other materials is unavoidable, you can save a total of $200-$300 or more for every hour the roofer, electrician, and carpenter would have worked.

-Before you go DIY, however, you should know there are 2 main types of solar attic fans.
+Before you go DIY, however, you should know there are 2 main types of solar attic fans you can buy.
 There is the roof-mounted type, and there is the gable-mounted type.
 For each one of them, the installation processes differ and cannot be interchanged.

 At the simplest, the installation of roof-mounted solar attic fans involves creating a hole between two roof rafters then fixing the fan into the said hole.
 Gable-mounted solar attic fans, on the other hand, require that you fix solar panels on the roof, fix the fan into a hole in the gable, then connect the panel to the fan.